i05nagai/memorandum/language/english_speaking.md

 * those people who are familiar with your talents and work ethic and are willing to vouch for you
 * attest
     * (of a person) to state with authority that something is true, or (of a situation or event) to show that something is likely to be true
         * As one who worked there for years, I can attest that applications are carefully reviewed.
+    * to show something or to say or prove that something is true
+        * Thousands of people came out onto the streets to attest their support for the democratic opposition party.
+        * The will needs to be attested (= officially marked to show that the signature of the person who made the will is correct) by three witnesses.
+    * to sign a document to show that you were present when it was signed by someone else
 * vouch
     * to be able from your knowledge or experience to say that something is true
     * As a medical examiner I can vouch that his death was accidental.